nordic-institute/X-Road/doc/terms_x-road_docs.md

 ### Transfer Process

-Interactions between Provider and Consumer that give access to a Dataset under an Agreement.
+A set of interactions between a Provider and Consumer that give access to a Dataset under the terms of an Agreement.

 ### Dataspace Protocol